Biandapid

 Inspiriert von Künstlern wie Bonobo, Ólafur Arnalds, Nils Frahm und Jason Lindner, experimentiert die Band mit einer Vielzahl elektronischer Geräte.
 Ihre Live-Auftritte sind geprägt von atmophärischen Klangwelten, die in hässigepische Rave-Beats münden, das Publikum in Ekstase versetzen oder sich im Nichts auflösen.
 Die akademisch geschulten Musiker aus Bern, Zürich und Basel kreieren so ein einzigartiges Sounderlebnis – dunkel, melodisch, roh und fragil.

-Die deutsche Sopranistin Stefanie Knorr absolvierte zunächst ein Schulmusikstudium an der Hochschule für Musik Freiburg im Breisgau mit dem Hauptfach Klavier.
-Sie studierte Gesang an der Hochschule für Musik Basel bei Marcel Boone und schloss sowohl mit einem Master in Musikpädagogik als auch einem Master in musikalischer Performance ab.
+Die deutsche Sopranistin Stefanie Knorr absolvierte zunächst ein Schulmusikstudium und ein Mathematikstudium auf Lehramt in Freiburg im Breisgau.
+Sie studierte Gesang an der Hochschule für Musik Basel bei Marcel Boone.